Alternative Names Kill la Kill, KLK, キルラキル

 Genre Action, Comedy, Drama, Ecchi, School, Science Fiction, Seinen, Supernatural

 Seventeen year old student Ryuuko Matoi transfers to Honnouji Academy as to search for the owner of the other half of her scissors that murdered her father.
 She then receives a powerful sailor uniform named Senketsu, fated to fight against the life fibers that lie in the academy and beyond.
-Meanwhile, during her school journey, she eventually learns more shocking revelations about her father, his death, and the rest of her past.
+Meanwhile, during her school journey, she eventually learns more shocking revelations about her father, his death and the rest of her past.

-And finally, it is the overall entertainment (the wackiness, the “ecchi” scenes, the full-loaded action, the gore and morbidity seen through Nui’s ripping of heart, regeneration of wounds, cut arms, and separation of head from the rest of the body) and the unpredictable well-crafted plot that make Kill la Kill worth-tuning to.
-There is a whole lot of progression in the second half of the series, despite the generic, repetitive, and sometimes confusing episodes that dominated the first half.
-The interesting characters, the enticing ships (well..thank you fanservice!), the inclusion of French terms like “La vie est drole ” (life is funny in itself) and “oui maman ” (yes mommy) that emphasizes the fashion culture environment (France is typically known as the country of fashion, perfume, and gastronomy) and the background music that well fit the fighting scene atmosphere and the overall theme of the anime are as worth-appreciating.
+And finally, the overall entertainment (the wackiness, the “ecchi” scenes, the full-loaded action, the gore and morbidity seen through Nui’s ripping of heart, regeneration of wounds, cut arms and separation of head from the rest of the body) and the unpredictable well-crafted plot make Kill la Kill worth-tuning to.
+There is a whole lot of progression in the second half of the series, despite the generic, repetitive and sometimes confusing episodes that dominated the first half.
+The interesting characters, the enticing ships (well..thank you fanservice!), the inclusion of French terms like “La vie est drole ” (life is funny in itself) and “oui maman ” (yes mommy) that emphasizes the fashion culture environment (France is typically known as the country of fashion, perfume and gastronomy), and the background music that well fit the fighting scene atmosphere and the overall theme of the anime are as worth-appreciating.
 Its old school anime vibe (the pre-2000’s art, action, and comedy style and a few references to classic fighter and mecha anime) makes Kill la Kill identifiable from the rest of the modern anime, enticing old school fanatics to watch it further especially with such progressively driven plot.

 The ending, however, is not as good in contrast with the popular belief.
-It would have been better if the finale is less of a cliffhanger (Ryago would have been defeated for a deeper reason than just ripping her own heart after a sudden realization that humans can never be fused with clothing), and involves more exposure on Senketsu’s disintegration teary eyed scene.
-Likewise, it would have been better if Ryuuko would have made more efforts in her fights until her mother gets defeated, and the life fibers should have disappeared by actually having the original fiber defeated (and not when Ryuuko calls on them that humans can never be fused with clothing).
-Another flaw in the anime lies in the repetitive episodes at the first half which makes the audience think that he or she is wasting his or her time (no matter how entertaining they can be).
+It would have been better if the finale is less of a cliffhanger (Ryago would have been defeated for a deeper reason than just ripping her own heart after a sudden realization that humans can never be fused with clothing) and involves more exposure on Senketsu’s disintegration teary eyed scene.
+Likewise, it would have been better if Ryuuko would have made more efforts in her fights until her mother gets defeated and the life fibers should have disappeared by actually having the original fiber defeated (and not when Ryuuko calls on them that humans can never be fused with clothing).
+Another flaw in the anime lies in the repetitive episodes at the first half, which makes the audience think that he or she is wasting his or her time (no matter how entertaining they can be).
 Despite the presented flaws, Kill la Kill still remains an anime series filled with awesome “feels”.

 “Yeah, we’re neither humans nor clothing.
 But at the same time, we are humans, and clothing, and EVERYTHING ELSE.
 Humans can’t becoming clothing.
 Humans are humans and clothing is clothing!
 THAT’S JUST WHO WE ARE!” – Ryuuko and Senketsu (credits to littlecloudcuriosity.com).